The Many Modes of Richard Armitage Fans

 The lay of the land shifted a bit in RA blogosphere when another blogger decided to publish a real person fic featuring herself and Richard Armitage.
 She has said the nature of it may be graphic.
 Not one cell in my body desires to read that, and really, I wouldn’t want to read it no matter if Richard Armitage were the other person or if it were someone else.
 This has little to do with him being a celebrity and everything to do with the fact he is a real person, and the blogger is a real person, and further that I’ve counted her a friend.
 I don’t want to read about a friend’s sexual encounters.
 It’s too personal and not for me to know even if it is supposed to be a metaphor.
 The presence of a real person makes the sexual encounter (real or imagined) obliterate the story.

 I have said I do not believe in censorship, and I don’t.
 Plus, I have no authority nor do I want any in order to tell her what she should and should not write.
 However, I do believe in discretion.
-I also feel very protective of the blogger and hate to see this kind of emotional vulnerability, and I believe these pieces will just bring confusion to most who read them in addition to being disrespectful to the other person in the fic who is not there willingly.
+I also feel very protective of the blogger and hate to see this kind of emotional vulnerability to a general public that does not really care about her, and I believe these pieces will just bring confusion to most who read them in addition to being disrespectful to the other person in the fic who is not there willingly.
 It may be the ultimate objectification of Richard Armitage.

 The real shame to me is all of the brilliant and creative things she’s written could be eclipsed for the general public.